dxc-technology/online-devops-dojo/online-devops-dojo/welcome/step2.md

 theory, practices, rules, and values.

-Santhosh is keen to learn and understand DevOps tools and processes to better understand the nuances in the approach and responsibilities of Scrum Teams adopting DevOps and Scrum Team who are not adopting DevOps.
+Santhosh is keen to learn and understand DevOps tools and processes to better understand the nuances in the approach and responsibilities of Scrum Teams adopting DevOps and Scrum Teams who are not adopting DevOps.

 Traditional Scrum teams consist of people who deliver the potentially releasable increments at the end of a Sprint.
 Whereas Scrum teams adapting DevOps target the whole value stream so the team includes all the people who work a Product Backlog Item (PBI) in the end-to-end value stream.
-A DevOps scrum team could include some or all of the following: analysts, UI/UX designers, developers, operations people, sysadmins, data scientists and site-reliability engineers.
+A DevOps scrum team could include some or all of the following: analysts, UI/UX designers, developers, operations people, sysadmins, data scientists and site reliability engineers.
 A DevOps scrum team works together, collaboratively as one unit, to deliver value to their customers.

 Santhosh works diligently as a scrum master to protect the team from anything - typically requests originating from Brenda or Paulo